Ibanez AR History

 The History of Ibanez AR (The ARTIST SERIES)

 Among them, the focus of this article is Ibanez’s original model, the “AR”!
-Today, Ibanez is known as a brand with a wide-ranging lineup, including multi-string guitars popular in hard rock and metal, full-acoustic guitars designed for jazz, and a diverse array of Effector.
+Today, Ibanez is known as a brand with a wide-ranging lineup, including multi-string guitars popular in hard rock and metal, full-acoustic guitars for jazz, and a diverse array of Effector.

 Ibanez, with over 100 years of history